baseboxorg/dotfiles-arch/README.md

 There are three top-level dotfile directories:

-* `universal/` contains distribution-agnostic dotfiles and software configurations
+* `universal/`: distribution-agnostic dotfiles and software configurations
-* `arch/` contains Arch-specific dotfiles (e.g. `bspwm` configuration)
+* `arch/`: Arch-specific dotfiles (e.g. `bspwm` configuration)
-* `debian/` contains Debian-specific dotfiles (e.g. `apt` shell aliases)
+* `debian/`: Debian-specific dotfiles (e.g. `apt` shell aliases)

-`.commonrc` in `common/` will source `~/.specificrc` which will be present in both `arch/` and `debian/`.
-This file serves to store all the distribution-specific shell aliases, functions and environment exports.
+`universal/.commonrc` will source `~/.specificrc`, a file present in both `arch/` and `debian/`.
+This file stores all the distribution-specific shell aliases, functions and environment exports.

 ### Installation

-`git clone --recursive` this repository.
+`git clone --recursive git@github.com:JoshuaRLi/dotfiles.git`, then...

-For Arch-based environments: `install-arch.sh && link.sh universal arch`.
+For Arch-based environments: `install-arch.sh && link.sh universal arch`

-For Debian-based environments: `install-debian.sh && link.sh universal debian`.
+For Debian-based environments: `install-debian.sh && link.sh universal debian`

+If `stow` encounters existing dotfiles while making symlinks, it will make backups suffixed with `.stow.bak`.

 To remove all symlinks to dotfiles set by GNU stow, simply `unlink.sh` with no arguments.
+If there is an existing `.stow.bak` match, that file will be restored by removing the backup suffix.

 ### Software Stack (Arch)